psammarco/FreeBSD-jail-with-VNET/README.md

 We will be creating a FreeBSD jail using the [VNET(9)](https://www.freebsd.org/cgi/man.cgi?query=vnet&sektion=9) virtualized network stack, together with [EPAIR(4)](https://www.freebsd.org/cgi/man.cgi?query=epair&sektion=4&apropos=0&manpath=FreeBSD+12.1-RELEASE+and+Ports).

+NOTE: This guide doesn't cover rootfs image and dataset creation.

 The EPAIR is a pair of two virtual interfaces which are teoretically designed to work as a Ethernet crossover cable, thus linking them end to end.

 When using VNET with EPAIR, the epairXb interface is seen and threated as a physical interface by the Jail, and thus allowing us to do some cool stuff with our jail.